Komi Republic: Ethnic groups

+^{1} The territory of the Komi AO was different from the Komi Republic. ^{2} Excluding 46,886 people who were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Religion

 According to a 2012 survey, 30.2% of the population of Komi adheres to the Russian Orthodox Church, 4% are unaffiliated generic Christians, 1% are Rodnovers or Komi native religious believers, 1% are Muslims, 1% are Orthodox Christians not belonging to churches or members of non-Russian Orthodox churches, 1% are Old Believers, and 0.4% are members of the Catholic Church.
 In addition, 41% of the population declared to be "spiritual but not religious", 14% is atheist, and 6.4% follows other religions or failed to answer the question.

 Education

 There are over 450 secondary schools in the republic (with ~180,000 students).
 The most important higher education facilities include Komi Republican Academy of State Service and Administration, Syktyvkar State University and Ukhta State Technical University.

 Politics

 The head of government in the Komi Republic is the Head of the Republic.
 As of 2024, the current Head is Rostislav Goldshteyn.

 The State Council is the legislature.